Here are answers to frequently asked questions:

 What if I can’t get to the foodbank centre?

-Unfortunately we are not able to offer a home delivery service, but you may bring someone with you, or send someone to come for you as long as they have notified us in advance and have your voucher.
-They will need some means of identification to prove that you have sent them on your behalf and will need to know what kind of foods you can eat.
+Unfortunately we are not able to offer a home delivery service, but you may bring someone with you, or send someone to come for you as long as they have your voucher.
+They will need to know what kind of foods you can eat as you can pick their own food at all of our centres.